|Lat/Lon:||45.87245°N / 10.82164°E|

 A not high but very interesting peak!
 Cima Rocca 1089 m is a limestone rock piramyd belonging to the Prealpi Bresciane and Gardesane, sector Alpi di Ledro, and dominating the village of Biacesa in Val di Ledro and the lower Cima Capi.
 This pyramid, also called Sperone della Rocchetta, is surmounted by a cross.
 Three reasons make the ascent to Cima Rocca a fine experience: the interest of the approach trail and the next Via Ferrata, the breathtaking views over the near Garda Lake and above all the important and well preserved remains of the First World War, a powerful defensive system built by the Austro-Hungarians on this mountain lying in a strategic position, with the purpose to check from the top the enemy troops' movements.
 The location of the mountain was considered so important that the Italians several times tried to conquer the summit without success.
 Cima Rocca is surrounded by numerous trenches and perforated by several tunnels, including that one extending itself for about 300 meters, entirely dark.

 Access: from the Brennero autoroute exit Rovereto Sud and take the road to Riva del Garda.
-From here follow the road to Val di Ledro, leading through a tunnel to the small village of Biacesa di Ledro m.
+From here follow the road to Val di Ledro, leading through a couple of tunnels to the small village of Biacesa di Ledro m.
 418.

 Cima Rocca Normal ascent from Biacesa di Ledro

 Difference in level: 670 m from Biacesa di Ledro